codeledge/ra-tools/packages/ra-data-simple-prisma/README.md

           },
         }
       );
-      // OR, if using InfiniteList compoenent
+      // OR, if using InfiniteList component
       await getInfiniteListHandler<Prisma.PostFindManyArgs>(
         req.body,
         prismaClient,